By Gilly Carr

 She sewed her embroidered piece of sheet in between the lining and cloth of her coat, and also smuggled out of the prison her prison mug, winding knitting wool around it, with a couple of knitting needles sticking out.
 While her embroidered piece of sheet survives in the German occupation museum in Guernsey, the whereabouts of her mug is unknown; it perhaps resides with her family still.

 In 1965, Winifred Green applied for compensation for Nazi persecution for the period she had spent in Caen Prison.
-Of this period she wrote very little, except to say that at her trial, she was not allowed any advocate to defend her, and that she suffered greatly in prison, having neither visitors nor Red Cross parcels (which contradicts her own diary).
-She added that her husband also ‘suffered greatly’ and ‘was ill with worry and shock’ and that the German doctor allowed him a special ration of half a pint a day.
+Of this period she wrote very little, except to say that at her trial, she was not allowed any advocate to defend her, and that she suffered greatly in prison, having neither visitors nor Red Cross parcels.
+She added that her husband also ‘suffered greatly’ and ‘was ill with worry and shock’ and that the German doctor allowed him a special ration of half a pint of milk a day.
 Winifred did not receive any compensation; nor did any other Islander deported to Caen Prison.

 Bell, W.M.
 1995.
 I Beg to Report.
 Guernsey: Guernsey Press Co.
 Ltd.